n2new/Labview-Bitcoin-Private-Key-Finder-Collider/README.md

 Uses Linux  Pipe implementation.
 Peeks out at 1,025000 Addresses a second Benchmark 4X  E7-4830 Processor 50 threads.
 Uses Adress File.
 Can search a few Million address With no siginificant slow down.
 See Example Bitcoin address File.
+Also Can notify with Text message.

 Labview Version 2020 Linux Bitcoin Key finder
 Uses Fasy Keygen By Magnuspub with Mod's.

 Warning.
-Labview app needs work.
-Would love contribtors to fix some issues.
-Need to automate path to save Founb Key file.
+Need to set or automate path to save Found Key file.
+Currently it will Copy Found Key to clipboard.

 ![Key Finder](https://user-images.githubusercontent.com/36019554/180500126-c5626ea6-956f-4d81-bfd4-71770173cb0f.jpg)

+Instructions

+Keygen needs path Set In source code.
+Would like to autmate this In the future.

+Load Search File
+Set Path for Keygen.
+Copy Keygen to correct Path.
+Select Number of threads.
+Press start.
+Enjoy!

+Chances of finding Key, Near Zero but this is a fun learning excersise.

+Donate